 Foam rollers differ in size, shape, foam type and cost.
 It’s best to begin with a denser foam roller that is dense enough to reach trigger points.
 When you notice that the knots in your muscles aren’t being properly loosened it’s time to upgrade your foam roller.

 Two great types of foam rollers to try are the traditional and most common XXX or the peanut massage ball variety.

 The benefits of using a foam roller after you exercise

 When you excessively exercise, syndromes such as IT Syndrome and other problems can start to devleop.
 By foam rolling daily you are massaging the muscles and helping to prevent fascia build-up in order to help prevent those areas becoming injury trigger points.

-Foam roll all your stresses away.
-When you’ve found the knots in your body, you’re releasing tension that has built up in your connective tissues, and therefore releasing your stress.
+Foam roll all your stresses away and enter relaxation.
+When you’ve found the knots in your body or tight muscles, you’re releasing tension that has built up in your connective tissues, and therefore releasing your stress.
 If you work at a desk all day, particularly work on the knots and tension in your spine.

-Foam rollers are relatively inexpensive – particularly considering you can target almost all of your muscle groups (compare this to paying for a weekly sports massage!)
-They range from around £10-£50.
+Foam rollers are relatively inexpensive – particularly considering you can target almost all of your muscle groups (compare this to paying for a weekly sports massage!).
+They range from around £10 to £50.

 To learn more about foam rollers or to buy one, head over to the InstructorLive Shop where we have two types available to purchase.